Arifa105/Arifa105/README.md

  ### 🌱 Currently

- * Working as Lead IT Trainer to provide Digital literacy education to unpriviliged Students.
+ * Working as a Lead IT Trainer to provide Digital literacy education to unpriviliged Students.